 What Exactly is a National Park?

-Comprised of 10’s of millions of pristine acreage, national parks in the U. S. have protected lands with a scenic or historical importance with an emphasis on land and wildlife conservation, and public enjoyment.
+Comprised of 10’s of millions of pristine acreage, national parks in the U. S. have protected lands with scenic or historical importance with an emphasis on land and wildlife conservation, and public enjoyment.

-Not all the national parks in the U.S. are places you have to travel far to get to or spending hours hiking along a trail.
+Not all the national parks in the U.S. are places you have to travel far to get to or spend hours hiking along a trail.
 For example, we have the urban Gateway Arch National Park in St. Louis, Missouri.

 This is an iconic steel catenary arch that took 4 years to build.
 But for this article, we’ll stick to places that took millions of years to craft by water, wind, and the four seasons.

 We’ve often said your vacation begins the moment you step out your door, which means the journey should be just as exciting and fun.
 That also gives you time to brush up on some new terms you’ll experience at some of the national parks.

 Looking for hoodoos anyone?
 How about a certified Dark Sky Park?
 Or some Cherokee “Shaconage” to feast your eyes on.
 We’ve brought you some of the most spectacular “slot canyons” in the country, now we’ll show you more at Zion National Park.

 The mountains of East Tennessee and Western North Carolina are blanketed with a blue, smoky haze that gives this national park its magical quality.

 The Cherokee Indians considered the mountains to be a sacred place and referred to the area as “Shaconage” meaning land of the blue smoke.
 Early settlers liked the meaning, thus naming this the Great Smokey Mountains.

 There are endless ways to enjoy this visual treat, one of those ways being a road trip.
 You can drive the Blue Ridge Parkway known as “America’s favorite drive.”